 Your time at the driving range is valuable, which means that every second of your practice can be beneficial to your golfing game.
 Aimlessly hitting the ball can take away focus from the real reason you’re out at the driving range- to head over to the golf course and show off your skills.
-Practice these 3 drills at your next golf practise and get that dream handicap in no time!
+Practice these 3 drills at your next golf practice and get that dream handicap in no time!

-The start and stop
+The start and stop practice

 We’ve all seen those guys at the range, lifting their clubs and taking a strong swing, only to stop half way through.
 Although it looks funny, this swing technique definitely helps with balancing your swing.
 It can show whether your weight placement is correct and the more you drive this drill, the better your balance will become.

 This drill doesn’t require anything more than you, your driver, and space for you to do a backswing.
 So grab your driver, and head over to an open spot at your favourite driving range.

 - First get into your golf stance and start your golf swing as you normally would.
 When you reach the height where your shaft is parallel with the ground, hold your club in place for a few seconds.

 - After a few seconds, continue your swing up to the sky, hold for a few seconds, and move towards bringing your club down.

 - Start your swing, but make sure its not at full speed.
 Pause again when your shaft is parallel with the ground.
 Pause again for a few seconds, and follow through to the starting position.